 The Atheists, Humanists, and Agnostics of First Unitarian Church, (AHA) is a group that exists to provide programming, education and discussion which enhances the Unitarian Universalist experience for like-minded members and friends of our church.
-This group meets on the second Thursday of September, November, January, March and May at 7pm.
-Doors open at 6pm for those who wish to bring their own sack dinner and have some time for informal conversation.
-The program begins at 7pm.
-Contact: Sheri.
+This group is on hiatus and is looking for a new leader.
+Contact the church office.

 Last Monday of the month, 7- 9pm in the Merritt Lounge

 Meetings held every month except for July and December.
 Contact: Dave.